ncbi/robotframework-pageobjects/README.md

 ### Setting Options

-We need to be able to set options for page objects in both the Robot Framework context and outside that context.
+We need to be able to set options for page objects in both the Robot Framework context and outside that context, such as which browser to use to open the page, and the baseurl to use (in order to easily switch executation between environments).

 #### In Robot